jsi-ci/cmo/README.md

 ecdf.visualise()
 ```

-For accessing all problems noted in the list below CMOPs:
+For accessing all problems noted in the list below, under CMOPs:
 ```python
 from cmo.problems.factory import get_problem, get_all_problem_list